 Nybble is a kitten.
 Though lightweight in both hardware and software, Nybble is an optimized version from the grown-up OpenCat.
 And it doesn’t eat as much.

 I also borrowed the wisdom from traditional Chinese woodwork (in honor of my ancestors), to make the major frame screw-free.
-You may also figure out the puzzles by yourselves.
+You may also figure out the puzzles by yourself.

-Below is a snapshot of Nybble kit.
+Below is a snapshot of the Nybble kit.
 Nothing special, right?
-Note some parts may subject to change as I finalize every bit, such as color, length, and number of screws.
+Note some parts may subject to change as I finalize every bit, such as color, length, and a number of screws.

-As you may find out, there's a FTDI to usb converter used for uploading and communicating with NyBoard, just as for an Arduino Pro Mini.
+As you may find out, there's an FTDI to USB converter used for uploading and communicating with NyBoard, just as for an Arduino Pro Mini.
 I think it would resolve your concern that whether OpenCat will be open source.
-You WILL have the Arduino code to be uploaded, otherwise you can't play with it.
+You WILL have the Arduino code to be uploaded, otherwise, you can't play with it.

-More batteries will allow you play longer with Nybble.
-I usually keep programming all night with one pair of batteries, but they would die out quickly if you just play with Nybble as a remote controlled toy.
+More batteries will allow you to play longer with Nybble.
+I usually keep programming all night with one pair of batteries, but they would die out quickly if you just play with Nybble as a remote-controlled toy.

-After assembling Nybble, some entry level computer skills is needed to upload the code and tune Nybble to walking order.
-You will need higher level skills (or at least the willing to learn) to enjoy the tech behind Nybble and teach it new tricks.
+After assembling Nybble, some entry-level computer skills is needed to upload the code and tune Nybble to walking order.
+You will need higher-level skills (or at least the willingness to learn) to enjoy the tech behind Nybble and teach it new tricks.
 I used a lot of high school math!

 I'm very bad at version control even with the help of Git.
 So I tried really hard to keep the code compatible with all my walking models.
 You may find some none existing shoulder joints "#defined" in the code.
 Just ignore it, wait for my new models, or start to build your own.